 More ominously, the break with Miller necessitated a more permanent return to Los Angeles to fulfil her old contract with Twentieth Century-Fox.
 The sequence of events surrounding her humiliating dismissal from Something’s Got to Give, and her mounting prescriptions and daily appointments with a Svengali-like psychoanalyst, Dr Ralph Greenson, in the last month of her life speak volumes about her lonely struggle.

 While the night of Monroe’s death has spawned endless allegations, April deals in facts, not speculation.
 As a panelist on the internet radio show, Goodnight Marilyn, she has been able to access the full report made by the Los Angeles District Attorney who re-opened the case in 1982.
-April also quotes a recent interview with forensic pathologist Dr Cyril Wecht, conducted by fellow panelist Marijane Gray, in which Wecht estimated that Marilyn died at around 1:30 am on Sunday, August 5th, 1962.
+April also quotes a recent interview with forensic pathologist Dr Cyril Wecht for the show, in which Wecht estimated that Marilyn died at around 1:30 am on Sunday, August 5th, 1962.

 “April VeVea is at the helm of a new of a new generation of Marilyn Monroe biographers dedicated to investigative journalism and painstaking research worthy of their subject,” Gary Vitacco-Robles writes in his foreword to Marilyn Monroe: A Day In the Life.
 April was kind enough to mention me on her acknowledgments page.
 She will also be donating a portion of the profits from this book to Animal Haven on behalf of Immortal Marilyn, which regularly raises funds for the charity.